Last Updated on: 3rd September 2023, 12:37 pm

 How To Clean A Hermit Crab Sponge

 The most effective way to clean a sponge is with chlorine.
 Liberally apply chlorine to the sponge, removing any traces of algae.

-As discussed, chlorine is deadly to hermit crabs, so it must be cleaned off.
+As discussed, chlorine is deadly to hermit crabs and must be cleaned off.
 To do so, boil some filtered or bottled water and leave the sponge in this boiling water.

 Then, remove the sponge and allow it to sun dry.
 Once dry, put the sponge in the microwave for a few seconds for further sterilization.
 Don’t microwave a damp sponge because this will cause it to shrink.

 Ideally, a hermit crab’s sponge should be changed every 48 hours.
-Also, replace any sponge that’s no longer fit for purpose (it doesn’t retain moisture or breaks apart without resistance).
+Also, replace any sponge unfit for purpose (it doesn’t retain moisture or breaks apart without resistance).